 The Rudorf farm is a 93-acre property on the west side of Big Cedar Lake along Hwy 144.
 Parking is available in a small lot on Division Road, (the southern boundary of the property) about 150 yards off of 144 on the North side of Division.

 This property, comprised mainly of open farmlands and wooded edges, includes roughly 5K of hiking and cross-country ski trails.
 The terrain is sloped towards Big Cedar Lake, and the trails follow the perimeter of wooded pine plantations with a few spots of native woods remaining.
-The cross-country ski trails are not maintained to the level as Fox Hill, but unlike Fox Hill you can ski with your dog(s).
-(If you are with Fido, please remove any scat from the trail.)
+The cross-country ski trails are not maintained to the level of the CLCF Nordic trails at Fox Hill, but at Rudorf you can ski with your dog(s).
+(Please remove all pet waste from the trails.)

 Sig was once quoted in an A.O.
 Smith Corporation newsletter as follows: “I want to see something besides ‘progress’ when I look out the window.
 I want to see trees on the hill—not some damned developer’s creation.”